univention/univention-keycloak-app/docs/keycloak-app/use-cases.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As an example use case to expose the UCS portal to the internet, follow the
 steps below.
-Apply the steps on all UCS systems that expose the UCS portal to
+Apply the steps on all UCS systems that expose the Univention portal to
-the internet and also on the UCS Primary Node.
+the internet and also on the UCS Directory Primary Node.

 #.
 Store the certificate files for the UCS portal in the following locations on
    your UCS system: